sureshvamshi/DEVOPS-1/README.md

 # create a pipeline for Java web application (with compile) deployment (Maven plugin - tomcat7:deploy) to tomcat application server
 ```
+**NOTE: "Pipeline" plugin for scripted and declarative pipelines will be installed by default whenever we install jenkins.**
 ---